Updated: Dec 10, 2020

 Also, we'd like to congratulate all the Tech Diversity Merit Award winners!

 Thank you to the Victorian State Government and the Tech Diversity Awards for supporting this important initiative.
-STEM Hub are proud to have won a Tech Diversity Merit Award in the Marketing Category, and congratulate all the other Merit Award winners and Finalists.
+STEM Hub are proud to have won a Tech Diversity Merit Award and congratulate all the other Merit Award winners and Finalists.